Hey buddy! Are you in dire need of money?

 But at times, a payday loan can be beneficial because it can offer you faster cash disbursement, and that too without any credit score check!

-And in this era, where everything is almost online, how many people go for brick-and-mortar pdl stores?
+And in this era, where everything is almost online, how many people go to brick-and-mortar pdl stores?
 If you are a tech-savvy person and use a smartphone, payday loan apps might sound much more convenient to you!

 But from now onwards, you won’t get so many pdl apps like the way you used to get!
 The reason being, the search engine giant Google has nixed pdl apps that offer an APR of 36% or more!
 And talking about online applications, payday loan apps have become very famous.